rushikeshhirve/personalTaskManager/README.md

 4. Run the application with `npm start`.
 Visit http://localhost:3000 in your browser.

+## Technologies Used

+- **Express:** A web application framework for Node.js that simplifies the process of building robust web applications.
+- **body-parser:** Middleware for handling HTTP POST requests, making it easier to extract data from the request body.
+- **pg (PostgreSQL):** A PostgreSQL client for Node.js that enables interaction with PostgreSQL databases.
+- **bcryptjs:** A library for hashing passwords, adding an extra layer of security by converting passwords into irreversible hash values.

 ## Usage

 - Organize tasks by week, month, and year.